GovindSuresh/setting-up-venv/installing-venv.md

 ```
 (venv) test&test:~ path/to/directory$
 ```
-You are now running inside your virtual environment, anything installed in here will only be installed to the virtual environment.
+You're now running inside your virtual environment.
+Anything installed in here will only be installed to this virtual environment.

 You can exit the virtual environment by typing: